pyload/pyload/docs/plugins/base_plugin.rst

                 __description__ = _("Short description of the plugin")
                 __long_description = _("""An even longer description
                 is not needed for hoster plugins,
-                but the hook plugin should have it, so the users know what they are doing.""")
+                but an addon plugin should have it, so the users know what it is doing.""")

 In future examples the meta data will be left out, but remember it's required in every plugin!